amazeeio/cachalot/README.md

-# dinghy
+# AmazeeIO Cachalot

-Docker on OS X with batteries included, aimed at making a more pleasant local development experience.
+Local OS X Drupal Hosting based on Docker with batteries included, aimed at making a more pleasant local development experience.
+Based on the very awesome [dinghy](https://github.com/codekitchen/dinghy) by codekitchen.
 Runs on top of [docker-machine](https://github.com/docker/machine).

+Why should you use cachalot instead of the regular docker-machine?
   * Faster volume sharing using NFS rather than built-in virtualbox/vmware file shares.
-A medium-sized Rails app boots in 5 seconds, rather than 30 seconds using vmware file sharing, or 90 seconds using virtualbox file sharing.
   * Filesystem events work on mounted volumes.
-Edit files on your host, and see guard/webpack/etc pick up the changes immediately.
+Edit files on your host, and see gulp/grunt pick up the changes immediately.
-  * Easy access to running containers using built-in DNS and HTTP proxy.
+  * Easy access to running containers using built-in DNS, HTTP and HTTPS proxy.
+  * Easier SSH Key management with built-in SSH Agent

-Dinghy creates its own VM using `docker-machine`, it will not modify your existing `docker-machine` VMs.
+Cachalot creates its own VM using `docker-machine`, it will not modify your existing `docker-machine` VMs.

-Eventually `docker-machine` may have a rich enough plugin system that dinghy can just become a plugin to `docker-machine`.
-For now, dinghy runs as a wrapper around `docker-machine`, shelling out to create the VM and using `launchd` to start the various services such as NFS and DNS.

 ## FAQ and solutions to common problems

 Before filing an issue, see the [FAQ](FAQ.md).

-## upgrading from vagrant

-If you previously used a version of Dinghy that ran on top of Vagrant, [read this](UPGRADE_FROM_VAGRANT.md).

 ## install